ngriffiths21/slowmail/docs/HTTP.md

 ### GET routes

 - `/`: Redirect to `/mail/folder/inbox`
+- `/mail/folder/inbox`: List and previews of unopened mail
-- `/mail/folder/inbox`: List and previews of received mail
+- `/mail/folder/archive`: List and previews of all received mail
 - `/mail/piece/{id}/read`: Read a single mail
 - `/mail/folder/drafts/`: List and previews of drafts
 - `/mail/piece/{id}/edit`: Edit a draft